rcgsheffield/sheffield_hpc/stanage/software/libs/udunits.rst

 1. Load module.
 2. Run “udunits2“.
-3. For this test we convert 5km into miles, which produces the following results:
+3. For this test, we convert 5km into miles, which produces the following results:

 .. code-block::